liuzhengyang/hsdis/README.md

 ```
 After that, you could add `-XX:+UnlockDiagnosticVMOptions -XX:+PrintAssembly ` in the Java Run Param to see the program's assebmle code.

+There is already a prebuild hsdis-amd64 for OSX 64 in build/macosx-amd64/macosx-amd64.dylib